drbean/edit/tsailin/2019APBR_english_proofing.md

 from 0.12 in TIS2 to 0.16 in TIS3.
 In business model transitions by contract manufacturers, OEM firms (17% of the OEM firms of TIS2) seem to have had more motivation to upgrade their OEM business model than ODM firms (5% of the ODM firms of TIS2) had to upgrade theirs.
-However, not all of OEM firms would upgrade their business to OBM (0.04 in OBM firms of TIS3), and ODM (0.05 in ODM firms of TIS3) is the first choice to the transition of OEM firms.
-It also proves that the OEM-ODM-OBM path may be an essential model for the upgrading of the business model for contracted manufacturers.
+At the same time, not all OEM firms will have upgraded their business models to OBM, seeing that only 4% of the OBM firms of TIS3 were upgrading.
+ODM is the first-choice transition of OEM firms, with 5% of the ODM firms of TIS3 having been OEM firms.
+This suggests that time as an ODM on the OEM-ODM-OBM path may be an essential step in the upgrading of the business model of contracted manufacturers.

 To investigate the effect of innovation-practice configuration in contract manufacturing, this study adopted the three specific models